athanatos96/LeetCode/README.md

 ## Organization
 - The solutions are organized by topic and difficulty level.
 - Each problem is stored in a subdirectory with the problem number.
-- In each subdirectory, there is a file called `problem.md` that contains the problem statement and an `solution.ipynb` file that contains the solution.
+- In each subdirectory, there is a file called `problem.md` that contains the problem statement and a `solution.ipynb` file that contains the solution.

 ## How to Use
 - Before looking at the solutions, make sure to try solving the problem yourself.